Are you ready to finally learn how to hit a 3 wood so you can play better golf?

-Hitting fairway woods with consistency can help you reach par 5’s in two and allow you to save more shots around the course.
-Not only will it help save you strokes, it can give you an enormous amount of confidence as it’s not the easiest shot to hit.
+Not to mention, striking woods with consistency can help you reach par 5s in two and allow you to save more shots around the course.
+Not only will it help save you strokes, but it can also give you an enormous amount of confidence as it’s not always the easiest shot to hit.
 But an ideal fairway metal shot has a piercing sound to it and if hit correctly, can land as soft as a mid-iron on the green.

 Why You Need to Love Your Fairway Woods

 According to Golf.com, “The best Par-5 players get inside 40 yards of the hole in two 63% of the time.”
 Unsurprisingly, most of the top 10 players in the world are on this list.
-If PGA players have a chance to get within 40 yards of the green they are taking it.
+If PGA players have a chance to get within 40 yards of the green, they are taking it.

-How to Hit a 3 Wood Consistently
+How to Hit Fairway Woods Consistently

 Adjust Your Setup

-To hit a fairway wood pure you need to have a big shoulder turn.
-You can only get that from a wide enough stance.
-If you start off with too narrow of a stance it will be hard to fully complete your backswing and throw off your timing.
+To hit woods pure, you need to have a big shoulder turn and this can only happen if you have a wide enough stance.
+If you start off with too narrow of a stance, it will be very hard to fully complete your backswing and throw off your timing.

-The last thing for your setup is to make sure your arms are relaxed at address.
-Too many players try to grip the club hard in hopes of hitting it further.
+The last thing to check in your setup is to make sure that your arms are relaxed at the address position.
+Too many players try to grip it too hard in hopes that they will get more distance.
 But the more grip pressure you apply to the club, the more tension that you have in your arms.

 Check Your Ball Position